-He was born in United Kingdom at Pershore (10 Mi from Worcester).
-He lived several years in Australia.
-He was Captain on the 28th Australian infantry Battalion.
+He was born in the United Kingdom at Pershore (10 Mi from Worcester).
+He lived for several years in Australia.
+He was Captain on the 28th Australian Infantry Battalion.

 He died aged 25 on 14th June 1918 of wounds at Morlancourt and was buried at Vignacourt.

 He was awarded the Military Cross.
-He sent a last letter from France with these words:
+He sent the last letter from France with these words:

 “ I received a dose of shrapnel in my left leg on the glorious night when the battalion went over the top.
 The Doctors have extracted the stuff but goodness knows when I will commence crawling about again...”